denis-osipov/hydra/README.md

 - HYDRERICA uses ERICA's dose conversion coefficients and not allow you to change them. *(Actually, you can do this using browser console.)*

-- HYDRERICA can't create new organisms and uses standart ERICA's list.
+- HYDRERICA can't create new organisms and uses standard ERICA's list.
 If you want to define new geometry, use ERICA.

 - HYDRERICA outputs only total dose rate from each isotope. *(Internal and external dose rates can be accessed through console.)*